weld-project/weld/weld-python/README.md

 # Weld Python Bindings

 Weld's Python bindings are generated using PyO3, which requires nightly Rust to build.
-You can build the Python package as follows:
+The recommended way of building it is by using the included
+`setup.py` script, which will automatically switch to using Rust nightly.

 ```
 pip install .